coleworsley/interview-prep/Javascript.md

 Stack - function call is pushed to top of the stack (where in the program we are).
 Data structure that records function calls Heap - Memory allocation to Objects and Variables (unstructured) Callback Queue - Listens for events and pushes them to the call stack if theres space

+### What do you think of AMD vs CommonJS?
+AMD and CommonJS are both Javascript module loader.
+They accomplish the same task but works different.

+AMD utilizes require statements to build modules async

+### What's a typical use case for anonymous functions?
+Passing as an argument to another function or an IIFE

+### How do you organize your code? (module pattern, classical inheritance?)
+Modular pattern - reduce globally scoped variables Classical Inheritance - constructor function / childs prototype points to parent

+### What's the difference between host objects and native objects?
+Native objects: Object (constructor), Date, Math, parseInt, eval, string methods like indexOf and replace, array methods, ...

+Host objects (assuming browser environment): window, document, location, history, XMLHttpRequest, setTimeout, getElementsByTagName, querySelectorAll, ...

+### What's the difference between feature detection, feature inference, and using the UA string?
+Feature detection: detecting if a feature exists in the browser(geolocation) Feature Inference: if a feature is detected it assumes the next tech is there as well UA String: User Agent String - a string text of data with information about the browser environment